Learning the distribution of latent variables in paired comparison models with round-robin scheduling: Risk bounds for the MLE

-Section~\ref{sec:ConvLikelihood} computes the limit likelihood function and define a natural risk function to evaluate the performances of the MLE.
-Risk bounds for the MLE are obtained in Section~\ref{sec:RBMLE} using non-asymptotic concentration inequalities for Markov chains.
+Section~\ref{sec:ConvLikelihood} computes the limit likelihood function and shows why this limit defines a natural risk function to evaluate the MLE.
+Risk bounds for the MLE are obtained in Section~\ref{sec:RBMLE} using concentration inequalities for Markov chains.